Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-Now we can generate TypeScript code using the following command:
+Now we can generate TypeScript code with the following command:
 ````
 $ npx graphql-codegen --config codegen.yml
 ````